vivid-/T-GEN/README.md

 ## Acknowledgement
 Part of the gene expression imputation code is modified from [varbvs](https://github.com/pcarbo/varbvs).
-Part of the test code is modified from [MetaXcan] (https://github.com/hakyimlab/MetaXcan).
+The test code is from [MetaXcan] (https://github.com/hakyimlab/MetaXcan).
 We thank the authors for sharing the code.

 ## Reference
 **Liu et al. (2020).
 Leveraging funcational annotation to identify genes associated with complex diseases. bioRxiv, 529297.**